yeo/betterdev.link/README.md

 # Better Dev Link

-A weekly/daily news letter of resource/article around the web which is language/framework agnostic to help reader builder a better understanding of programming in general.
+A weekly/daily news letter of resources/articles around the web which is language/framework agnostic to help readers build a better understanding of programming in general.

 # Submit Content